argumentcomputer/lurk-beta/notes/reduction-notes.md

 evaluation can be generated. `lurk-rs` generates zk-SNARK proofs for multiple backends, and verification of these proofs requires reference to a verification key whose identity is derived from the computation encoded in the corresponding arithmetic circuit.
-The initial Lurk circuit implementation is specified as a Rank-1 Constraint System (R1CS), from which Groth16 or Nova proofs are created.
+The initial Lurk circuit implementation is specified as a Rank-1 Constraint System (R1CS), from which Nova or SuperNova proofs are created.

 Because the circuit must check the computation to be proved, many aspects of the implementation itself must be fully specified.
 The reference implementation of Lurk expression evaluation in